+The world’s newest country is at a critical time in their short history since independence.
 Violence that broke out on December 15, 2013 due to internal divisions has quickly spread and a severe humanitarian emergency has emerged.
-An estimated 900,000 people have been displaced as they fled violence inside South Sudan and across borders into the neighboring countries.
-A ceasefire brokered in late January has been short-lived as violence resumed on February 18, 2014 in Malakal, the capital city of Upper Nile State.
-In the wake of the recent crisis, Relief International is one of a few organizations with an established presence in Malakal responding to the urgent needs of displaced families and children which number more than 20,000, many of them living in or around the UN compound in Malakal.
+More than 1 million people have been displaced as they flee violence inside South Sudan and across borders into the neighboring countries.
+A ceasefire brokered in late January 2014 and revisited in May has been short-lived, as violence has continued across the country.
+Malakal, the capital city of Upper Nile State, experienced fierce fighting between anti-government forces (AGF) and government-led SPLA forces in February, 2014.
+In the wake of the recent crisis, Relief International was one of a few organizations with an established presence in Malakal responding to the urgent needs of displaced families and children which number more than 20,000, many of them living in or around the UN compound in Malakal.
 Learn more about our response here.

 South Sudan - Current Programs

 South Sudan: Promoting Livelihood Restoration & Food Security of IDPs and Vulnerable Host Communities in Maban County, Upper Nile State

 RI is providing opportunities for livelihood development and sustainable production through the provision of seeds, agricultural tools, and fishing equipment.
 Learn More...

 South Sudan: Achieving Dignity for Doro

 Achieving Dignity for Doro is a project funded by the US State Department’s Bureau of Population, Refugees, and Migration, addressing water, sanitation, hygiene, protection, and health needs.
 Learn More...

 - Developing and Improving Primary Health Care, Providing Emergency and Nutritional Services in Mabaan County and Upper Nile State